-Have you ever woken up at 5 a.m., reached for your phone to check the time, and then saw a Mail notification saying “I need this ASAP”?
+Do you ever wake up at 5 a.m., reach for your phone to check the time, and then see a Mail notification saying “I need this ASAP”?
 Your iPhone can ruin your sleep in so many ways — but not with Do Not Disturb.
-Introduced in iOS 11, the mode keeps getting more advanced: now you can switch it on while you're in the current location or at a certain event from your calendar.
+Now the mode not only snoozes sounds, but also hides notifications from your lock screen, so they don't distract you during the night.
+Plus, you can switch on Do Not Disturb while you're at a certain location or attending a specific event from your calendar.

 Better photo management

 Photos got a lot more attention in this update.
 The new app design puts default albums like Selfies and Panoramas out of your way, so you can focus on moments and the albums you created.
 Search and sharing got sharpened: you can find photos by places, and iOS 12 will prompt you to share the pics with people who are in them.
 And finally, some great news for camera photographers: now you can easily import RAWs and edit them right on your iPhone (A9 chip or later).

 Are you always on Instagram and find it hard to cut down?
 The latest iOS is on it.
 A new feature called Screen Time shows you exactly how much time you spend in apps and allows you to set a limit for each.
 That way, if you resolve to spend less than an hour per day on social media, you’ll finally be able to make it happen.